Win with Chocolate Milk

 Experience Downtown Waukesha

-The City of Waukesha Parks, Recreation & Forestry Department is proud to partner with Couri Insurance Agency to bring the Carl Zach Cycling Classic on Sunday, June 22, 2014 to Waukesha.
-Part of the Tour of America's Dairyland racing series, and a proud stop on the 2014 National Criterium Calendar, the Carl Zach Cycling Classic brings exciting world-class racing to our hometown.
+The City of Waukesha Parks, Recreation & Forestry Department is proud to partner with Couri Insurance Agency to bring the Carl Zach Cycling Classic on Sunday, June 21, 205 to Waukesha.
+Part of the Tour of America's Dairyland racing series, the Carl Zach Cycling Classic brings exciting world-class racing to our hometown.
 We welcome the racers and fans from around the globe!

 Continuing a long-standing tradition of bike racing in Waukesha, the Carl Zach Cycling Classic brings together generations of racers, families, and spectators to take part in this great sporting event.
 Throughout the day enjoy watching men and women athletes race to beat the clock.